apernet/mwgp/README.md

 }
 ```

-### Forwarding Table Cache
+### Forwarding Table Cache File

-mwgp stores its forwarding table on the disk to persist the forwarding status
-across restarts, otherwise, every time when mwgp restarts would cause all
-WireGuard peers it forwards disconnect for 1~2 minutes.
+mwgp stores the forwarding table in a disk file to keep the forwarding rules persistent.
+Otherwise, a restart of mwgp would cause all peers to disconnect for 1~2 minutes, until new handshake messages are exchanged.

-The disk cache file is under the user cache directory by default and can be
-specified with `--cache-file` options and `MWGP_CACHE_FILE` environment
+The cache file is under the user cache directory by default, and can be specified with the `--cache-file` option or the `MWGP_CACHE_FILE` environment variable.
-variable.

-Please note some configs, such as forwarding target and obfuscation, are also
-cached as the forwarding status.
-So if you modify those configs, it might not
-take effect until the WireGuard client sends the next handshake initiation.
+Some configurations, such as forwarding destination and obfuscation settings, are also stored in the same file.
+As a result, the modification of these settings will not take effect until new handshake messages are exchanged.

-WireGuard sends handshake initiation once around 2 minutes, you can also
-restart the WireGuard client manually to make it resend the handshake
+Typically, a WireGuard initiator sends a handshake message every 2 minutes.
+You can always restart the client manually to send a handshake initiation message immediately.
-initiation immediately.

-### Traffic obfuscation (experimental)
+### Traffic Obfuscation (experimental)

 > **Note**
 >
 > Traffic obfuscation is still an experimental feature, if you want to try it,
-> please make sure you are using the **exact same version** of mwgp-client
+> please make sure you are using **exact the same version** of mwgp-client
 > and mwgp-server.

-mwgp comes with a built-in traffic obfuscation which helps you bypass
-packet-inspection-based QoS.
-It can be enabled by setting an obfuscation
+mwgp comes with a built-in traffic obfuscator which helps you bypass some DPI.
+Enable this feature by setting an obfuscation password on both ends.
-password in the server and client configs.

 Highlights of mwgp obfuscation:

 + Zero MTU overhead.
-+ Appending random bytes (as well as whole message obfuscation) for
-  `MessageInitiation`, `MessageResponse` and `MessageCookieReply`
++ `MessageInitiation`, `MessageResponse` and `MessageCookieReply` messages are padded to a random length and then obfuscated.
-  to randomize their length.
-+ As for `MessageTransport`, mwgp only obfuscates the first 16 bytes header for
-  maximized performance, as the remaining payload is already encrypted by
++ First 16 bytes of `MessageTransport` are obfuscated.
+The remaining payload is already encrypted by chacha20-poly1305.
-  chacha20-poly1305.
-+ An mwgp-server with obfuscation enabled still accepts non-obfuscated clients,
++ mwgp-server is still compatible with vanilla WireGuard clients even with the obfuscation setting enabled.
-  this is useful for some devices that cannot simply run mwgp-client (for
+  This is very useful when some clients do not run mwgp-client.
-  example, connect from the official WireGuard Android/iOS app).